Blendify/blender-manual/blender_docs/manual/physics/particles/mode.rst

 Setup for Particle, Cloth, and Soft Body Simulations
 ----------------------------------------------------

 #.
-Use *Emitter* particles, or a cloth/soft-body simulation
+Use *Emitter* particles, or a cloth/soft-body simulation.
 #.
 Create a simulation by setting up objects and or emitters,
    set your time range (use a small range if you are just starting out and experimenting), set up the simulation how you want it, using :kbd:`Alt-A` to preview it.